xJonathanLEI/starknet-rs/starknet-crypto/README.md

-# Low-level cryptography utilities for StarkNet
+# Low-level cryptography utilities for Starknet

-`starknet-crypto` contains utilities for performing **low-level** cryptographic operations in StarkNet.
+`starknet-crypto` contains utilities for performing **low-level** cryptographic operations in Starknet.

 > _You're advised to use high-level crypto utilities implemented by the `starknet-core` crate (or use it through the `starknet::core` re-export) if you're not familiar with cryptographic primitives.
 Using these low-level functions incorrectly could result in leaking your private key, for example._